-Step 15: Repeat the steps in Option 1 for the IPS module in the resilient Cisco ASA firewall.
-There is no configuration synchronization between the two devices like there is between the ASA firewalls.
+Step 14: Repeat the steps in Option 1 for the IPS module in the resilient Cisco ASA firewall.
+There is no configuration synchronization between the two IPS modules like there is between the Cisco ASA firewalls.
+Note that in Step 1, from a client on the internal network, navigate to the resilient firewalls inside IP address, and then launch Cisco ASDM.
+(Example: https://10.4.24.29)